dfsp-spirit/comp_neuro_science/surfstat_desikan/README.md

 Note that you also need the helper function from this dir, `plot_data_onto_subject.m`, on your matlab path.

+You may want to replace the data used in the script with the `bert` example subject that comes with FreeSurfer (in `$FREESURFER_HOME/subjects/bert/`).

 ## TODO

 The mapping of colors to regions is not the one used by FreeSurfer yet.